-In this guide, we look at the purpose of the rear main seal and tell you what causes a leak.
-We also look at the top symptoms of a leak and examine what you might spend on replacing the seal.
+In this guide, I look at the purpose of the rear main seal and tell you what causes a leak.
+I also look at the top symptoms of a leak and examine what you might spend on replacing the seal.

 What Are the Symptoms of Rear Main Seal Leak?

-Here is a more detailed list of the most common symptoms of a rear main seal leak:
+Here is a more detailed list of the signs of a leaking rear main seal to look for:

 1. Leaking Oil